Richard Misrach

 pigment print, 33 x 120 inches (approx. framed), edition of 5

 Misrach has had one-person exhibitions at the National Gallery of Art, the Art Institute of Chicago, the Los Angeles County Museum of Art, and the Centre Pompidou, Paris, among others.
 A mid-career traveling survey was organized by the Houston Museum of Fine Arts in 1996.
 His photographs are held in the collections of most major institutions, including The Museum of Modern Art, the Whitney Museum of American Art and the Metropolitan Museum of Art in New York, the National Gallery of Art in Washington, DC, and the San Francisco Museum of Modern Art.
 In fall 2010, on the five-year anniversary of Katrina, the exhibition Untitled [New Orleans and the Gulf Coast, 2005] made its debut at the New Orleans Museum of Art and was also shown at the Houston Museum of Fine Arts and the San Francisco Museum of Modern Art.
 The series, 1991—The Oakland-Berkeley Fire Aftermath, was presented in the fall of 2011 at the Berkeley Art Museum and the Oakland Museum of California, concurrently.
 The body of work, Revisiting the South: Richard Misrach’s Cancer Alley, was inaugurated at the High Museum of Art in Atlanta, Georgia, in summer 2012 and traveled to the Cantor Arts Center at Stanford University in 2013.
-Border Cantos, a collaboration with the composer Guillermo Galindo, was on view at San Jose Museum of Art and Amon Carter Museum of American Art in 2016, at the Crystal Bridges Museum of Art in February 2017, and has continued to tour at seven additional museum venues through 2022.
+Border Cantos, a collaboration with the composer Guillermo Galindo, was on view at San Jose Museum of Art and Amon Carter Museum of American Art in 2016, at the Crystal Bridges Museum of Art in February 2017, and will continue to tour at additional museum venues through 2026.

 Self-Portrait at Night, White Sands, New Mexico, 1976, 1976